davidhuser/dhis2-pk/README.md

   -a {readwrite,none,readonly}
                         Public Access (with login), e.g. -a=readwrite

+  -k                    keep current sharing & only replace if not congruent to arguments
+                        to prevent change to lastUpdated field

+  -l LOGGING_TO_FILE    Path to Log file (level: INFO)

   -v API_VERSION        DHIS2 API version e.g. -v=24
                         (if omitted, <URL>/api/endpoint will be used)